The Dawn of Time

 We welcome anything you have to say or send us.
 One of our customers sent a picture of herself and her sister (now card 354).
 Others, like Linda Given of Joie de Vivre, regularly give detailed feedback on what we do. ("Don't change a good thing" is Linda's favorite line.)

-Doris Webb, aka “Curly,” came on as our national sales director in early 2008.
+Doris Webb, aka “Curly,” is our Vice President of Sales & Operations, joining us in early 2008.
 Doris is the rocket booster, the space program for The Borealis Press.
 Even Doris’ son Isaac (born 1999) is part of the act.
 Isaac declared “I’m going to write a card,” and he did.
-See card 531.
-Whether you’re a mom and pop or an evil mega conglomerate, if you need anything from Borealis, Doris will make it work.
+See magnet 531.
+Whether you’re a mom and pop or a mega conglomerate, if you need anything from Borealis, Doris will make it work.

 David Williams is a master cabinetmaker in the old school and an expert on aspects of American antique furniture.
-Mark and David choose photos and quotes for the Quote UnQuote line.
+David helps choose photos and quotes for the Quote UnQuote line.